MIDNI6HT/redbot-docker-simple/README.md

 # Simple Redbot Docker
 Simple docker image to help easily setup and run Redbot discord bot on a docker container without too much fuss.
+This is just something I did for fun and to test how to make a docker image, if you want a much more serious docker image for redbot check out this one: https://github.com/PhasecoreX/docker-red-discordbot

 # Building
 `docker build -t redbot-docker-simple .`